Ramasubramanian/ramasubramanian.github.io/posts/disrupted.md

 Team A & B: Claps......

-Mr.Knows: Happy to share with you all that I have been granted my 10183rd patent on "A Systematic Method to Resolve conflicts in Technological Decisions between Mutually Stabbing teams"
+Meanwhile Mr.Knows: Happy to share with you all that I have been granted my 10183rd patent on "A Systematic Method to Resolve conflicts in Technological Decisions between Mutually Stabbing teams"

 Mr.Droppedfrom: I have only request to you Mr.Knows and the entire team!
 Just ensure we use all the 69543 offerings/products that we provide as part of our Yangtze Cobweb services